GregReddick/ComTestLibrary/README.md

 interface that you define in C# in the terms that they will translate to under the covers and be consumed by COM.
 This translation is beyond the scope of what I can cover here.
-The definitive work on the subject is Adam Nathan's [.NET and COM: The Complete Interoperability Guide] (https://www.amazon.com/gp/product/B003AYZB7U), which although old (2002) and only still in print in a Kindle edition, covers all of these details in excruciating detail (1579 pages).
+The definitive work on the subject is Adam Nathan's [.NET and COM: The Complete Interoperability Guide](https://www.amazon.com/gp/product/B003AYZB7U), which although old (2002) and only still in print in a Kindle edition, covers all of these details in excruciating detail (1579 pages).
 If you ever need to do communication between COM and .NET, it is worth having a copy of this book.
 Very little of the topics covered in the book have changed in almost 20 years, including the transition from .NET Framework to .NET Core.

 # The Issue
 There has been a change in what .NET Core does compared to what the .NET